chobolife/study_english/bread_barbershop/Season_1/06_Hello_Sausage.md

 - There, you can stay in here from now on, okay?
 - I can't let my boss find out, okay?
 * * *
 - Hmm?
-Wilk, can you grab me more cream.
+Wilk, can you grab me more cream?
 Wilk?
 - Where is that kid?
-- Wilk are you down here?
+- Wilk, are you down here?
 - What is going on?
 - Wilk!!!
 * * *